apache/doris/docs/en/docs/admin-manual/cluster-management/upgrade.md

 Doris can upgrade smoothly by rolling upgrades.
 The following steps are recommended for security upgrade.

+**The name of the BE binary that appears in this doc is `doris_be`, which was `palo_be` in previous versions.**

 > **Note:**
 > 1. Doris does not support upgrading across two-digit version numbers, for example: you cannot upgrade directly from 0.13 to 0.15, only through 0.13.x -> 0.14.x -> 0.15.x, and the three-digit version number can be upgraded across versions, such as from 0.13 .15 can be directly upgraded to 0.14.13.1, it is not necessary to upgrade 0.14.7 or 0.14.12.1
-> 1. The following approaches are based on highly available deployments.
+> 2. The following approaches are based on highly available deployments.
 That is, data 3 replicas, FE high availability.

 ## Preparen